Product Safety and Sustainability

 - Toro has published a library of drip irrigation educational material at www.driptips.toro.com, including the award-winning Toro Ag Owner's Manual and Solutions Brochures for fruit, nut, vegetable and row crop applications – in addition to recorded webinars and podcasts available on iTunes from The Water Zone radio show.

 - Toro Ag is a leader and active member of many organizations supporting efficient irrigation, including the California Ag Irrigation Association (CAIA), the California Irrigation Institute (CII), the Irrigation Association (IA), the American Society of Agricultural and Biological Engineers (ASABE), and the American Society of Agronomy (ASA) among others.

 - Helping growers identify the best system design for optimal water and resource use efficiency, Toro's AquaFlow Design Software reports the predicted emission uniformity of a proposed drip irrigation system design, as a result of user selected laterals, submains, mainlines and flushing parameters.

 - Toro's Drip Irrigation Payback Wizard helps growers and industry professionals immediately view predicted cost savings and revenue benefits associated with the conversion from flood or center-pivot sprinkler irrigation to high-efficiency drip irrigation technology using actual cost and revenue data from crops throughout the United States.

-The Toro Company and its subsidiaries (collectively “Toro”) strongly oppose the use of child, slave and forced labor, and participation in human trafficking by any person or organization, including its business partners.
-Furthermore, as a manufacturer doing business globally, Toro is committed to compliance with all applicable laws, including California’s Transparency in Supply Chains Act, the United Kingdom’s Modern Slavery Act and similar laws that may be adopted in other jurisdictions.
+The Toro Company and its subsidiaries (collectively “TTC”) strongly oppose modern slavery by any person or organization, including its business partners.
+Furthermore, as a manufacturer doing business globally, TTC is committed to compliance with all applicable modern slavery transparency laws.